The Suboccipital Muscles

 The suboccipital muscles are four small muscles located at the bottom of the skull.
-Though these muscles are small, they can cause and contribute to headaches, eye pain, and contribute to migraine headaches.
+Though these muscles are small, they can cause and contribute to headaches and eye pain and often cause migraine headaches.

 Where are the suboccipital muscles?